Subcritical annulus crossing in spatial random graphs: The weight-dependent random connection model

-In particular, \ref{G:noLongEdge}\(_\lambda\) does not hold for any \(\lambda>0\) and thus \(\wlc=0\). \end{enumerate} \end{theorem} We give the proof of Theorem~\ref{thm:WDRCM} in Section~\ref{sec:proofsExamples}. \begin{remark} Let us comment on the above result. \begin{enumerate}[(a)] \item An equivalent statement to Part~(ii) is that, for some constant $c>0$, the event \(\cL(r,1)\) occurs with probability at least $1-\exp(-cr^{d\zeta})$ for some arbitrarily large values of $r$.
-Additionally, if the \(\limsup\) defining $\psi$ matches its \(\liminf\), then the \(\liminf\) in Part~(ii) can also be replaced by a \(\limsup\) or simply a \(\lim\).
-That is, \(\cL(r,1)\) occurs with probability at least $1-\exp(-cr^{d\zeta})$ for \emph{all} large values of $r$.
-Similarly, under this condition, in all statements of Part~(i), one can replace the occurring \(\limsup\) by \(\liminf\) or \(\lim\). \item To apply our results effectively, we assume \(\zeta\neq 0\).
+\begin{remark} Let us comment on the above result. \begin{enumerate}[(a)] \item An equivalent statement to Part~(ii) is that, for all \(\varepsilon>0\), the event \(\cL(r,1)\) occurs with probability at least $1-\exp(-r^{d\zeta-\varepsilon})$ for \emph{some} arbitrarily large values of \(r\).
+Additionally, if the \(\limsup\) defining $\psi$ is a true limit, then the \(\limsup\) in Part~(ii) can also be replaced by a \(\liminf\), that is, \(\cL(r,1)\) occurs with probability at least $1-\exp(-r^{d\zeta-\varepsilon})$ for \emph{all} large values of $r$.
+Similarly, under this condition, the \(\limsup\) in the statements of Part~(i) are true limits, or in other words, the probabilities are of order $r^{d\zeta + o(1)}.$ \item To apply our results effectively, we assume \(\zeta\neq 0\).
 The case where \(\zeta=0\) is more intricate and may be described as \emph{weakly scale invariant}, akin to the scale-invariant regime in long-range percolation.
 In this regime, results can depend heavily on specific details of the model, so universal results may not hold.
+Consider, for example, scale-invariant long-range percolation, where each pair of vertices at distance \(r\) is independently connected by an edge with probability \(r^{-2d}\).
+It is straightforward to see that \(\zeta=0\) (also see Proposition~\ref{prop:deffForWDRCM} below).
+By independence of edges, the number of long edges connecting the sets \(\mathscr B_1\) and \(\mathscr B_2\) (as defined above) is binomially distributed with parameters of order \(r^{2d}\) and \(r^{-2d}\).
+Hence, there exists a long edge with positive probability, implying \(\wlc=0\).
+However, if we replace the connection probability by \((r \log(r))^{-2d}\), then still \(\zeta=0\), but the expected number of long edges tends to zero, implying \(\wlc>0\).
 While for many models \(\zeta=0\) aligns with boundary regimes, the \emph{age-dependent random connection model}~\cite{GGLM2019} is an important example that has \(\zeta=0\) for a whole non-empty parameter regime, independently of the profile-function, cf.~Figure~\ref{fig:Deff} below.
-For a more detailed discussion on the weakly scale invariant case, we refer the reader to~\cite{GraLuMo2022}. \end{enumerate} \end{remark}
+For a more detailed discussion on the weakly scale-invariant case, we refer the reader to~\cite{GraLuMo2022}. \end{enumerate} \end{remark}

 The theorem highlights the importance of determining the value of $\zeta$ and, in particular, whether $\zeta$ is positive or negative.
 Let us define

 the limit from the right and left respectively of the absolut value of $\psi$ at zero.
 Then $\deff^->2$ implies $\zeta<0$, while $\deff^+<2$ implies $\zeta>0$.
 If $\psi$ is continuous at zero, we can simply define